isomerpages/nlb-biblioasia/_podcast/BiblioAsia.md

 <img style="width: 35%" src="/images/Podcast/Photos_About/ep%2012%20(orang%20seletar%20by%20ilya)v1.jpg" align="left"><br clear="all">

 #### **Credits** ####
 BiblioAsia+ was hosted by Jimmy Yap and produced by Soh Gek Han.
 Sound engineering was done by Gibson Analytics.
 The background music "Di Tanjong Katong" was composed by Osman Ahmad and performed by&nbsp;[Chords Haven](https://www.youtube.com/watch?v=uA2v7ka5TAI).
-Special thanks to the guests for coming on the show.
+Special thanks to the guests for coming on the show.</p>